 About Tracey Palmer

-Tracey Palmer is a freelance writer and founder of Palmer Communications.
-She's editor of Dead Darlings and a regular contributor to WBUR's Cognoscenti.
+Tracey Palmer is founder of Palmer Communications, editor of Dead Darlings, and a regular contributor to Cognoscenti at WBUR, Boston's NPR station.
 A scholarship graduate of Grub Street’s Novel Incubator, Tracey's first, unpublished novel was named a finalist in the Writer’s League of Texas manuscript competition.
 She was a scholarship recipient at the Salty Quill Writers Retreat and selected to attend the Virginia Center for the Creative Arts.
-She's currently working on a gritty, literary novel about a a deeply damaged and disillusioned solider who returns from Afghanistan to a son who despises her—and the stark realization that her real enemy is herself.
+She's currently seeking representation for her novel, ALIVE DAY, a gritty, upmarket drama about a wounded soldier who returns from Afghanistan to a son who needs her to be a mother, not a soldier—but if she can't control her nightmares and come to terms with what really happened in Kandahar, she could lose her boy, and even herself.

 Critics are loving Rita Williams-Garcia’s latest novel, A Sitting in St. James.
 “Monumental,” says Booklist.
 “A marathon masterpiece,” raves Kirkus.
 “Necessary,” claims School Library Journal.
 Williams-Garcia is a three-time National Book Award finalist and Coretta Scott King Award winner for…